Predicting Grain Boundary Segregation in Magnesium Alloys: An Atomistically Informed Machine Learning Approach: Introduction

-Atomic-scale simulations via ab-initio or semi-empirical approaches have mostly focused on GB segregation at highly symmetric GBs in Mg alloys, which may not sufficiently capture the broad spectra of local atomic environments and segregation energies at GBs, leading to inaccurate predictions in structure-property relationships \cite{wagih2023can}.
-Although Wagih's work \cite{wagih2020learning} covers a wide range of solute elements in polycrystalline Mg, the differing interatomic potentials with different Mg-Mg interactions make comparisons difficult, particularly since the embedded-atom method (EAM) potentials \cite{zhou2004misfit} were not developed for modeling hexagonal close-packed Mg.
-Additionally, most solute elements studied are rarely used in Mg-based solid solutions for practical, lightweight applications.
-Therefore, no experimental data are available for comparison.
-To date, there has been no comprehensive investigation of the GB segregation spectrum across various common solute elements at both absolute zero and finite temperatures in polycrystalline Mg.
-In this study, we systematically investigated GB segregation of six solute elements---Nd, Ca, Y, Li, Al, and Zn---commonly found in Mg alloys within a Mg polycrystal using atomistic simulations.
-Apart from determining the segregation energy spectra at 0~K, the vibrational entropy contribution at finite temperatures was taken into account using the harmonic approximation (HA) approach.
+Atomic-scale simulations via ab-initio or semi-empirical approaches have mostly focused on GB segregation at highly symmetric GBs in Mg alloys, which may not sufficiently capture the broad spectra of local atomic environments and segregation thermodynamic quantities at GBs, leading to inaccurate predictions in structure-property relationships~\cite{wagih2023can}.
+Although Wagih's work~\cite{wagih2020learning} covers a wide range of solute elements in polycrystalline Mg, the differing interatomic potentials with different Mg-Mg interactions make comparisons difficult, particularly since the embedded-atom method (EAM) potentials~\cite{zhou2004misfit} were not developed for modeling hexagonal close-packed Mg.
+Additionally, most solute elements studied are rarely used in newly developed Mg-based solid solutions for practical, lightweight applications.
+Therefore, no experimental data are available for comparison with the theoretical and computational approaches.
+To date, there has been no comprehensive investigation of the GB segregation spectrum across various common solute elements in polycrystalline Mg at both absolute zero and finite temperatures.
+In this study, we systematically investigated GB segregation of six solute elements---Nd, Ca, Y, Li, Al, and Zn---commonly used in wrought Mg alloy sheets and extrusions.
+Our investigations employed atomistic simulations within a magnesium polycrystal framework comprising a broad variety of site types of the full GB space.
+In addition to determining the segregation energy spectra at 0~K, we also accounted for the vibrational entropy contribution at finite temperatures using the harmonic approximation (HA) approach.
 The predicted GB solute concentrations were directly compared with experimental data from the literature, covering relevant bulk concentrations and temperature regimes.
-Furthermore, ML approaches were employed to predict both the segregation energy and the segregation free energy, with the goal of analyzing the essential structural and energetic parameters that provide predictive power for the pure Mg polycrystal.
+Furthermore, ML approaches were employed in combination with atomistic modeling to predict both the segregation energy and the segregation free energy, with the goal of providing rapid predictions using the essential structural and energetic parameters within the pure Mg polycrystal at a reduced computational cost.